Proactive PAC clearing backlog of 18 years

 She said the committee has to look whose firm took part and whose relatives were awarded the big contract as well as who owns the firm.
 Secretary Energy Nasim Kokhar expressed his annoyance over the officials of his ministry and grilled them.

-The PAC chairman was furious that officials came without doing any homework.
-He said that PPRA rules were not being followed in the projects of billions.
+PAC Chairman was furious that officials came without doing any homework.
+He said that PPRA rules were not being followed in the projects of billions of.
 The committee adjourned the meeting and directed the Ministry of Energy to present the record and documents in its next meeting.

 Comments